MPFEConsultancy/mpfeconsultancy.github.io/drafts/_posts/2022-03-21-azure-security.md

 ## Azure Resource Manager

 Azure has a low barrier of entry and creating resources via the Portal can be quick and easy, but over time this is an ineffective and risky way to manage your resources.
 Azure provides [Azure Resource Manager](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/overview) as a service to automate the deployment of your resources.
-Often you want to produce multiple near identical environments in order to test an application or product through different stages before delivering changes into production.
+Often you want to produce multiple near identical environments in order to test an application or product through different stages of your development lifecycle before delivering changes into production.
 Using deployment automation ensures these environments are consistent.
-In addition by limiting access to deploy resources through other means, your deployment pipelines act as gates that can be used (with automated testing) to deliver safe and secure resources.
+In addition by limiting access to deploy resources through other means, your deployment pipelines act as gates that can be used (with automated testing and vulnerability scanning tools) to deliver safe and secure resources.

 ![Azure ARM templates](/assets/img/azure-arm-templates.png)